Run Autonity Oracle Server

 Configure oracle server

-Set up oracle server config file
+Set up oracle server configuration

-Option | Description |
+Option | Description | Default Configuration |

-tip |
+logLevel |

 Sets a gas priority fee cap for your oracle server data report transactions.
 The gas priority fee cap is reimbursed by the Autonity network.
 Specify in ton . |

-key.file |
+voteBuffer |

 Path to the oracle server key file. e.g. ../aut/keystore/oracle.key |

-key.password |
+keyPassword |

-The password to the oracle server key file. |
+The password to the oracle server key file. | No default |

-log.level |
+autonityWSUrl |

-The WS-RPC server listening interface and port of the connected Autonity Go Client node (see install Autonity, networks.
-E.g.: "ws://127.0.0.1:8546" |
+The WS-RPC server listening interface and port of the connected Autonity Go Client node (see install Autonity, networks. | "ws://127.0.0.1:8546" |

-plugin.dir |
+pluginDir |

 The path to the directory containing the built data plugins.
-For example "./plugins" |
+For example | "./plugins" |

-plugin.conf |
+profileDir |

-confidence.strategy |
+confidenceStrategy |

-The confidence rule.
+The confidence strategy.
 Available strategies are: 0 : linear, 1 : fixed. |

-profile.dir |
+0 |

-Oracle prices are submitted with a confidence score in the range \((0, 100]\) expressing the oracle’s level of trust in the provided price (For detail on confidence score, see the concept description Oracle Accountability Fault Detection (OAFD).
+Oracle prices are submitted with a confidence score in the range \((0, 100)\) expressing the oracle’s level of trust in the provided price (For detail on confidence score, see the concept description Oracle accountability fault detection (OAFD).

 confidenceStrategy